How do I schedule my first walk or training session?

 Do you walk reactive dogs?

 - Yes.
-I am happy to do Walk & Trains with reactive dogs and employ positive reinforcement training and management techniques to ensure an enjoyable, low-stress, walk for the dog.
+I am happy to do Walk & Trains with reactive dogs and employ positive reinforcement training and management techniques to ensure an enjoyable, low-stress, walk for your dog.

-We can discuss any training or management you are currently working on with your dog as wells as your training goals, during your Initial Consult.
+We can discuss any training or management you are currently working on with your dog as well as your training goals, during your Initial Consult.
 Also, happy to consult with other professionals, such as previous trainers or behaviourists so that you can get the most out of your dog’s care team.

 How long will my dog be out of the house?

 - It depends on the selected service.

-For example, an hour-long walk is an hour of actual walk time plus however long it takes to get the dog to and from their preferred space in the home, as well as time for drying off muddy paws after the walk, feeding lunch if required… etc. So, an hour-long walk often takes an hour and a half of time to fully complete.
+For example, an hour-long walk is an hour of actual walk time plus however long it takes to get the dog to and from their preferred space in the home, as well as time for drying off muddy paws after the walk, feeding lunch if required… etc. So, an hour-long walk may take an hour and a half of time to fully complete.

 During the Meet & Greet, we can go over what works best for your dog and I can give you a time estimate based on your selected service and personal requirements.

 Will my dog ever come home dirty?

-- After wet walks, all dogs get paws wiped and a full towel off.
+- After wet walks, all dogs get their paws wiped and a full towel off.

-That said, some dogs really, really enjoy rolling mud puddles and I can only get so much off with a towel so if you have a mud-loving dog, there is a chance they will come home dirty sometimes.
+That said, some dogs really, really enjoy rolling mud puddles and I can only get so much off with a towel so there is a chance your dog will come home dirty sometimes.
 We can discuss some options to mitigate that at the Meet & Greet.

 Do you go to dog parks?

-- No. Generally I try to avoid busy areas and high traffic trails and parks, especially while walking multiple dogs or a reactive/fearful dog.
+- No. Generally I try to avoid busy parks and high traffic trails and parks, especially while walking multiple dogs or a reactive/fearful dog.

 What sort of gear does my dog need?

 - Nothing special, a simple flat collar with ID and their municipal dog licence.
 If your dog does not have a flat collar, a collar or harness will be provided for walks.